nkadwaikar/nadeem-labs/README.md

 ## 👋 About Me

 I work with Azure services and enjoy turning complex cloud tasks into clear, repeatable steps.
-My goal is simple: build documentation that’s lightweight, organized, and friendly enough that *future me* won’t wonder, “How did I do this last time?”
+My goal is simple: build documentation that's lightweight, organized, and friendly enough that *future me* won't wonder, "How did I do this last time?"

 ---

 ## 🎓 Azure Administrator Boot Camp (AZ‑104 Track)

-This repo tracks my full Azure Administrator Boot Camp — a structured, identity‑first journey through Azure’s core services.
+This repo tracks my full Azure Administrator Boot Camp — a structured, identity‑first journey through Azure's core services.
 Each week focuses on a major domain (Identity, Networking, Compute, Monitoring), and every week ends with a real‑world capstone project deployed with Bicep.

 Every lab is written to be clear, repeatable, and production‑ready — the kind of documentation I wish existed when I first started.